DavidAPowers/maze-master/README.md

 ## Testing the app ##

+The app uses Jest for unit tests and Supertest for Express controller integration tests.
 After installing dependencies via npm, run `npm test` from the command line

 ## Running the app locally ##